cityofaustin/atd-data-tech/.github/ISSUE_TEMPLATE/-all-purpose--product-index.md

 ---
 name: "[All-Purpose] Product Index"
 about: Central place to access all information for a product
-title: "Product: [Product Name in Title Case]"
+title: 'Product: [Product Name in Title Case]'
 labels: Product Index
-assignees: ""
+assignees: ''

 ---